oopolieoo/ctf-writeups/picoctf/forensics/hidden-in-plainsight.md

 ## Challenge Overview

 This challenge provided me with a .jpg image and a hint that something is contained within the file.
 The goal was to extract the flag from a .jpg file.
+This CTF has a difficulty rating of easy.

 ## Initial Analysis